eli-goodfriend/banking-class/README.md

 The code generating these plots is available in the `plotting` subdirectory.

 ## About me
-I am a data scientist and ex-academic based in New York City.
+I am a data scientist and former academic based in New York City.
 My projects include analyzing US census data for predictors of poverty, teaching math to incarcerated students, and writing puzzle hunts.
-You can find me on [LinkedIn](https://www.linkedin.com/in/eligoodfriend) and on my [personal website](www.eligoodfriend.com).
+You can find me on [LinkedIn](https://www.linkedin.com/in/eligoodfriend) and on my [personal website](http://eligoodfriend.com).